Browse by Medical Category

-The Massachusetts General Hospital Clinical Research Center (CRC), part of the Harvard Catalyst Clinical Research Center, supports federally and privately-funded research projects for investigators conducting patient-oriented research.
+The Massachusetts General Hospital Translational and Clinical Research Center (TCRC), part of the Harvard Catalyst Clinical Research Center, supports federally and privately-funded research projects for investigators conducting patient-oriented research.

-The goal of the Massachusetts General Hospital Clinical Research Center (CRC), part of the Harvard Clinical Translation Science Center, is to provide a research infrastructure for clinical investigators who conduct patient-oriented research.
-The CRC can be used by investigators who are supported by the National Institutes of Health, other federal, state and local agencies, foundations, individual departments or by the private sector.
-The CRC also supports pilot studies that may lead to future NIH or other support.
+The goal of the Massachusetts General Hospital Translational and Clinical Research Center (TCRC), part of the Harvard Clinical Translation Science Center, is to provide a research infrastructure for clinical investigators who conduct patient-oriented research.
+The TCRC can be used by investigators who are supported by the National Institutes of Health, other federal, state and local agencies, foundations, individual departments or by the private sector.
+The TCRC also supports pilot studies that may lead to future NIH or other support.

-The clinical research support provided by the CRC includes inpatient and outpatient facilities, and the necessary support personnel, such as research nurses, nurse practitioners, research nutritionists, administrative personnel and others.
+The clinical research support provided by the TCRC includes inpatient and outpatient facilities, and the necessary support personnel, such as research nurses, nurse practitioners, research nutritionists, administrative personnel and others.

-Protocol applications to the CRC must adhere to NIH guidelines regarding inclusion of children, women and minority populations.
+Protocol applications to the TCRC must adhere to NIH guidelines regarding inclusion of children, women and minority populations.

-The CRC provides a unique environment for mentored training of health professionals in clinical research.
-The CRC is funded
+The TCRC provides a unique environment for mentored training of health professionals in clinical research.
+The TCRC is funded

 Study Staff Nurse Practitioner with a research participant